 A mathematically optimal design is not always the most constructible design.
 In this article we explain the options available to fine-tune your design.

-There are a few different ways that you are able to add more information to FOND to achieve a design that is both cost effective and quick to produce but also matches reality.
+There are a few ways to influence FOND to achieve a design that is both cost effective and quick to produce, but also matches reality:

-One the design has run, you can then select 'Move equipment' to change the location of the T2 Cabinets or T1 Closures.
-To have the cables update, select 'Update design' once you've finished moving the equipment and your design will be regenerated.
-The design should run a bit faster the second time because FOND doesn't need to spend time considering where the best places for each T1 Closure and T2 Cabinet are - they've already been chosen.
+The design should run a bit faster the second time because FOND doesn't need to spend time considering where the best places for each Drop Hub and Distribution Hub are - they've already been chosen.